gleb812/pch2csd/README.md

 sudo pip3 install pch2csd
 ```

-You may want to update the tool to a newer version after you have installed it, for example, when there are important bug fixes or new features available.
-Just run the following command to update the tool:
+Before the project has got more stable, we automatically build and upload every
+commit made to the repository, so you may want want to update the tool once in a
+while.
+With newer versions you'll probably get new features and modules
+available, as well as bugs fixed.
+To update the tool just run the following
+command:

 ```
 sudo pip3 install -U pch2csd